Tom Hoover (engineer): Early life

-High and Mighty
+"High and Mighty"

-He discovered a love for racing after going to a few with his colleagues.
-Him and eight other Chrysler engineers started putting together an experimental race car that would soon be known by all as “High and Mighty .”
+Hoover developed an interest in racing after attending events with his colleagues.
+Him and eight other Chrysler engineers started assembling an experimental race car that became known as "High and Mighty".
 This prototype was a 1949 Plymouth Business Coupe equipped with a 354 hemi engine.
 The intake and exhaust systems were the most experimental parts of the car.
 The intake manifold stuck out the hood and over the roof of the car, measuring 48 inches overall.
-The manifold was a scrap left over from an engine performance study which measured the wave tuning effects of specific intake manifold runner lengths; ranging from the average 10 inches to the extreme 48 inches.
+The manifold was a scrap left over from an engine performance study which measured the wave tuning effects of specific intake manifold runner lengths.
 It also sported trumpet-like horns for each cylinder instead of a regular exhaust manifold or header.
-Tom got the idea from a theory in Norton Motorcycle Technical Paper.
+Hoover got the idea from a theory in Norton Motorcycle Technical Paper.
 The concept would not be used outside of racing engines for more than a decade afterward.
 It was said to be the loudest vehicle out of all of the competitors because of its unique exhaust.

-The High and Mighty experiment was a great success that won 1959 NHRA (National Hot Rod Association) Nationals at Detroit Dragway and landed Tom a job as an engineer for Chrysler's performance division.
-They took inspiration from the “tunnel ram” that High and Mighty had and created the ram induction big block for the 1960 and 1961 Chrysler, Dodge, and Plymouth vehicles.